-For more information about or services or to schedule our services, please call CSU Health Network Counseling Services at (970) 491-6053.
+For more information about our services or to schedule services, please call CSU Health Network Counseling Services DAY Programs at (970) 491-4693.

 DAY Program Services

 This online Alcohol and other Drug screening serves both mandated and voluntary students with an easily accessible web-based instrument that is available 24 hours a day, 7 days a week.
-The BASIC’s Feedback Screen gives students individualized feedback and a “next step” program determined by the screening instrument.
+The IMPACT Feedback Screen gives students individualized feedback as well as a “next step” program determined by the screening instrument.
 Students are not punished for being truthful.
 In fact, honest responses guide students to a better fit option.
-The “next step” programs include Live Safe 101, Basics, or CannaBiz 101.
-Contact Counseling Services at (970) 491-6053 or visit the Health Resources and Interactive Screenings page for more information.
+The “next step” programs include Live Safe 101, BASICS, or CannaBiz 101.
+Contact Counseling Services DAY Programs at (970) 491-4693 or visit the Health Resources and Interactive Screenings page for more information.

 Voluntary Service: DAY Individual Appointments

 DAY Programs offer individual appointments for students who want to examine and alter their substance use.
 Appointments can be made after a brief screening that can be done over the phone (970) 491-6053, or in person, during drop-in hours at Counseling Services on the 3rd floor of the CSU Health and Medical Center.
 DAY counselors work with students whose goals range from reducing the negative impact of substance use to abstinence.
 Counselors use a nonjudgmental and empathetic approach to support students in achieving their goals.
-Students can walk in to Counseling Services on the 3rd floor of CSU Health and Medical Center (or call 970-491-6053 for a phone screen) during business hours and go through the “initial screen” to get set up for a counseling appointment.
-By paying student fees, all students can access up to five individual sessions (including general counseling sessions) per semester at no additional cost.
+Students can drop in at Counseling Services on the 3rd floor of CSU Health and Medical Center (or call 970-491-6053 for a phone screen) during business hours and go through the “initial screen” to get set up for a counseling appointment.

-Open to Change is a three-month program for mandated and voluntary students.
-Although the program is abstinence-based and includes regular testing to monitor any substance use, the program’s design is to reduce the overall harm and negative consequences students have begun to experience that are directly linked to their substance use.
-The program is centered upon two primary goals.
-The first goal is to allow students to take a “time out” or break from alcohol and other drug use.
-This will allow for a time to reflect on the role alcohol and other drugs have played in life.
-Students will also gain skills to help make clearer decisions in the future.
-The second focus of the program is to review academic goals, assist students in developing skills to successfully achieve those goals, and to create an intentional plan that provides a clear road map to graduation.
-After four weeks, the clinician and case manager will create the remainder of the clinical plan.
+Open to Change Track A is an approximately three-month program for mandated and voluntary students.
+Although the program is abstinence based and includes regular testing to monitor any substance use, the program is designed to reduce the overall harm and negative consequences students experience as a direct result of their substance use.
+The first goal of the program is to allow students to take a “time out” from alcohol and other drug use, during which time students reflect on the role alcohol and other drugs have played for them and develop skills to help make clearer decisions in the future.
+The second goal of the program is to review academic goals, develop skills to successfully achieve those goals, and create an intentional plan that provides a clear road map to graduation.
+Goals and interventions to meet those goals are revisited and revised throughout the program.
 All students will have an individual clinician, an individual case manager, participate in a weekly group, and participate in academic skill development activities.
-Cost: $200 PLUS the cost of testing
+Cost: $275 PLUS the cost of testing

-The Back on TRAC program is leveraged development and treatment for students facing potential separation from the university due to drug or alcohol issues.
-The program emphasizes accountability and personal responsibility while providing on-campus treatment resources, case management, peer support, and individually tailored contracts.
-The program is based upon the community drug court model combined with the best practices of Student Affairs and Higher Education.
-Upon completion of an individually tailored contract, the Back on TRAC program is organized in three phases.
-The first phase of the program focuses heavily on initial comprehensive intake assessment and transitioning to abstinence.
-The second phase is designed to empower students to explore and maximize their potential Self-exploration activities are fused into the treatment over breaks, as educational sanctions, and even rewards.
-Phase three enables students to transition from the structure of the program to empower personal decision-making and realistic goals around legal substance use.
-Cost: $200 for first month; $100/month thereafter PLUS the cost of testing
+Upon completion of an individually tailored contract, the Open to Change Track B program is organized in three phases plus an after-care program.
+The first phase of the program focuses heavily on an initial comprehensive intake assessment and transitioning to abstinence.
+The second phase is designed to empower students to explore their value system and align values with behaviors to help students meet their academic and life goals.
+Phase three enables students to transition out of the structure of the program and to empower personal decision-making and realistic goals around substance use.
+Students are supported by a clinician, case manager, group treatment, and academic supports.
+Cost: $275 for the first month and then $100/month for the duration of the program, PLUS the cost of testing